Best time to find cheap flights, 4% potential price drop

 Thursday is currently, on average, the cheapest day to fly to Portland.
 Flying on Sunday will result in higher flight prices.

 What time of day is cheapest to fly?

-At the moment, flights at noon are likely to offer the best value for money for your Portland trip.
-A flight in the afternoon will more often than not be of higher cost.
+At the moment, flights in the morning are likely to offer the best value for money for your Portland trip.
+A flight at noon will more often than not be of higher cost.

 Flights to Portland didn’t bring settlers to this West Coast city, but Portland remains as a destination spot in U.S. history and welcomes millions of travelers on Portland flights each year.
 Portland is best known for its pivotal role during the California Gold Rush in the 1850s.
 The city continued to thrive with the addition of railroads in the late 1800s and was the site of the Lewis and Clark Centennial Exposition in 1905.
 Today, Portland’s diverse economy, including more than 1,700 high-tech companies that are based here, keep millions of travelers booking flights to Portland every year.

 Save money on cheap flights to Portland and use the extra cash to spend in Portland’s vast shopping district.
 Serious shoppers booking weekend flights to Portland will head straight to the popular Saturday market, the nation’s largest outdoor crafts market.
 Antique hunters will find a gem in the Sellwood and Westmoreland districts.
 Shopping book Portland flights should check out the main shopping districts also include downtown, the Pearl District, and the Hawthorne district.